mgcooper/icemodel/test/README.md

 They do not require `runoff` on path at execution time.

-The SUMup canonical identity-union regression is deliberately excluded from an ordinary regression pass by an assumption because it restages 47 observation cases from three multi-million-row NetCDF files.
+The SUMup canonical identity-union regression is excluded from an ordinary regression pass by an assumption because it restages 47 observation cases from three multi-million-row NetCDF files.
 Before a canonical SUMup replacement, opt in explicitly and run only that file: